 full voice coach training program

-A nine month program begins April of 2018 - enrollment is now open!
+A nine month program begins April of 2018.

 People are yearning to find their voices.

 As a Full Voice Coach, you will engage clients in unleashing

 the transformational power of their voices in their everyday lives and work.

 Discover and develop your own voice within the Five Elements Framework, a tool for unleashing the full power and flexibility

 Develop a deep understanding of the Five Elements Framework -- its origins in voice practice, the oral tradition, Jungian psychology, mindfulness, and yoga.

 Identify common vocal challenges and learn how to address them.

 Acquire skills and techniques for guiding individuals and groups through a Full Voice learning experience.
 Discover how your unique gifts can be integrated into the coaching process.